How Can I Withdraw My Provident Fund from TCS for a Medical Emergency?

 saswatabanerjee

-As I have said on the forum before, to withdraw PF while still working needs a misdeclaration is generally a bad idea.
+As I have said on the forum before, withdrawing PF while still working requires a misdeclaration and is generally a bad idea.
 However, many people do it anyway.
 With the new portal, it's easier to catch than before.
-But you can still get away with it if you are comfortable with deliberate false declaration.
+But you can still get away with it if you are comfortable with a deliberate false declaration.

 The quantum of the loan depends on a number of factors.
 It is best to check with your HR or the PF department.